Murrnong People

 After his PDC in 1991, David started by permaculturing his back and front yards in West Preston, Melbourne.
 He has been developing Murrnong since 1996.
 Along the way he has done permaculture design and development work across North East and North Central Victoria.

-Through these various projects he developed skills and expertise in design and development for home self-sufficiency, farm planning, farm scale tree and shrub landscaping, farm forestry, homestead orcharding, tree crops, ecological building, energy efficient retrofit of existing buildings, and a dabble in micro-publishing when he conceived and produced the Permaculture Calendar for four years.
+Through these various projects he developed skills and expertise in design and development for home self-sufficiency, farm planning, farm scale tree and shrub landscaping, farm forestry, homestead orcharding, tree crops, ecological building, energy efficient retrofit of existing buildings, and a dabble in micro-publishing when he conceived and produced the Permaculture Calendar.

 Background